Glass fiber reinforced concrete: Properties

 The design of glass-fibre-reinforced concrete panels uses a knowledge of its basic properties under tensile, compressive, bending and shear forces, coupled with estimates of behavior under secondary loading effects such as creep, thermal response and moisture movement.

-There are a number of differences between structural metal and fibre-reinforced composites.
+There are several differences between structural metals and fibre-reinforced composites.
 For example, metals in general exhibit yielding and plastic deformation, whereas most fibre-reinforced composites are elastic in their tensile stress-strain characteristics.
 However, the dissimilar nature of these materials provides mechanisms for high-energy absorption on a microscopic scale comparable to the yielding process.
-Depending on the type and severity of external loads, a composite laminate may exhibit gradual deterioration in properties but usually does not fail in a catastrophic manner.
-Mechanisms of damage development and growth in metal and composite structure are also quite different.
+Depending on the type and severity of external loads, a composite laminate may exhibit gradual deterioration in its properties but usually does not fail catastrophically.
+Mechanisms of damage development and growth in metal and composite structures are also quite different.
 Other important characteristics of many fibre-reinforced composites are their non-corroding behavior, high damping capacity and low coefficients of thermal expansion.

 Glass-fibre-reinforced concrete architectural panels have the general appearance of pre-cast concrete panels but differ in several significant ways.
 For example, the GFRC panels, on average, weigh substantially less than pre-cast concrete panels due to their reduced thickness.
 Their low weight decreases loads superimposed on the building’s structural components making construction of the building frame more economical.

 Sandwich panels

 A sandwich panel is a composite of three or more materials bonded together to form a structural panel.
-It takes advantage of the shear strength of a low-density core material and the high compressive and tensile strengths of the GFRC facing to obtain high strength-to-weight ratios.
+It takes advantage of the shear strength of a low-density core material and the high compressive and tensile strengths of the GFRC facing to achieve high strength-to-weight ratios.